FelicityS1/Group6-TA-OOP/README.md

 • IT Department**

 ### GETTING STARTED

 Each section has been created to give clear explanations, step-by-step instructions, and relevant examples to help you navigate different parts of the payroll system.

   FUNDAMENTAL REQUIREMENTS

-    1. The user must poses a laptop of PC
+   1. The user must have a laptop or PC